1926 Miami hurricane: Elsewhere

 Although the hurricane weakened before striking the upper Gulf Coast, its slow movement produced substantial effects to coastal regions between Mobile and Pensacola; these areas experienced heavy damage from wind, rain, and storm surge.
 Wind records at Pensacola indicate that the city encountered sustained winds of hurricane force for more than 20 hours, including winds above 100 mi/h for five hours.
 The storm tide destroyed nearly all waterfront structures on Pensacola Bay and peaked at 14 ft near Bagdad, Florida.
 Rainfall peaked at Bay Minette, Alabama, where 18 + 1/2 in fell.
+Judge Jackson, a Sacred Harp singer and composer from Ozark, Alabama, memorialized the storm in the song "Florida Storm", which he published in his 1934 songbook, The Colored Sacred Harp.